China creates anti-laser scattering coating

-The Pentagon intends to conduct the first tests of ship's laser systems by the end of the 2019 year after a successful onshore testing.
-They are expected to help the U.S. Navy fight enemy drones and even thermal-guided missiles.
+The Pentagon intends to conduct the first tests of shipborne laser systems by the end of 2019 after successful testing on land.
+They are expected to help the US Navy fight enemy drones and even heat-seeking missiles.

 As the Rear Admiral of the Chinese Navy Zhang Zhaojun jokingly noted about this, the thick smog hanging over Chinese cities is the best protection against the action of lasers.
 However, Beijing is carrying out real work in this direction, trying to create a countermeasure.